tulios/mappersmith-object/readme.md

 ### <a name="fetch"></a> fetch

-It fetches data from the object, using the given key.
+Fetches data from the object, using the given key.
 If there is data in the object with the given key, then that data is returned.
 If there is no such data in the object, then the second argument value will be set and returned.

 The second argument can be a value or a function.
 The function will be executed to generate the value.